aks1204/Safety-Helmet-Detection/README.md

-# To get details about the work done so far refer Hard Hat Detection Masked With Color Detection.pdf
+# To get details about the work carried out so far in this project refer Hard Hat Detection Masked With Color Detection.pdf

 # Code is not updated as of 15th May 2023.